 The US Environmental Protection Agency (EPA) regulates tap water quality by testing it for over 90 different contaminants (1).
-Thus, in most places in the US, tap water is safe for drinking.
-According to the American Academy of Pediatrics (AAP), if your tap water is safe and pure, then you can mix powdered formula with tap water to prepare formula milk (2).
+In the majority of locations across the United States, tap water is deemed safe to drink.
+According to the American Academy of Pediatrics (AAP), if your tap water is safe and pure, you can use it to mix powdered formula and prepare formula milk (2).

 However, if you are unsure about its safety, it is advisable to boil cold tap water to a rolling boil for no more than one minute and then cool the water at room temperature for no more than 30 minutes before use.
 Boiling tap water is necessary to kill any disease-causing organisms, such as bacteria, viruses, and parasites, present in the water (3).
-Boiled water can be kept in sterilized, properly sealed containers for two to threes or for 24 hours if kept at room temperature out of direct sunlight.
+Boiled water can be kept in sterilized, properly sealed containers for two to three or for 24 hours if kept at room temperature out of direct sunlight.

 Can You Use Bottled Water To Make Baby formula?

 Most others may be ridden by the question ‘Can I use distilled water for baby formula?’
 And the answer is yes, you can.
 If you are unsure about the quality of tap water, you can use boiled bottled water to make baby formula.
 However, some experts recommend avoiding bottled water as it may contain large amounts of sodium or sulfate.
 If you use bottled water, check the label, and ensure that the sodium (Na) level is less than 200mg, and the sulfate (SO or SO4) level is less than 250mg per liter (4).

 Bottled distilled water is a better alternative since it may contain fewer contaminants than mineral or spring water that usually have added minerals, such as fluoride (5).
 You will still need to boil it to be on the safe side.
 Another bottled water option that parents might consider for preparing baby formula is nursery water.
 Nursery water is bottled distilled water with added fluoride curated especially for babies.
 While it is quite suitable for babies, nursery water might be expensive and less readily available than other alternatives.